 If you’re familiar with what we teach at Ramsey, you may be wondering where investing in real estate fits into the 7 Baby Steps or your overall wealth-building plan.
 I like the way you’re thinking!

 You should invest in real estate only after you’ve already paid off your own home (Baby Step 6).
 That means you’re completely debt-free with an emergency fund of three to six months of expenses saved.
 You should also already be investing at least 15% of your income into retirement accounts, like a workplace 401(k) or Roth IRA.

-He thinks having rental income will help him make progress on his financial goals, so he decides to finance a rental property and take out a 15-year fixed-rate mortgage for $100,000.
+He thinks having rental income will help him make progress on his financial goals, so he decides to finance a rental property and take out a 15-year fixed-rate mortgage for $100,000 (uh-oh).
 That adds a second mortgage payment of $927 to his monthly budget, but he plans to rent out the house for $1,350 per month.
 Greg thinks it’s a great plan.
 (Spoiler alert: Greg is wrong.)

+Don’t be Greg.
 Don’t rush it.
 Real estate can be a fantastic investment—but not if you do it the wrong way.
 So be smart and wait for the right time.